Mulitas

 I’ve included step-by-step photos below to make this recipe easy to follow at home.
 For the full printable recipe instructions and ingredient quantities, scroll to the recipe card at the bottom of this post.

 Step 1- Make the meat filling.
-Season the steak with salt and pepper.
-Heat olive oil in a skillet over medium-high heat.
-Add chopped onions and saute for 3-4 minutes before adding the steak and cook until it’s no longer pink.
-Once done, put the cooked meat in a bowl and cover it with tinfoil to prevent it from drying out.
+Heat olive oil in a skillet, add chopped onions, and saute for 3-4 minutes before adding the steak and cook until it’s no longer pink.

-Step 4- Add the fillings and assemble.
-To serve mulitas, gently lift one side of the tortilla and add the guacamole, diced tomatoes, and optional Jalapenos.
+Step 5- Add the fillings and assemble.
+Remove mulitas from the skillet.
+Gently lift one side of the tortilla and add the guacamole, diced tomatoes, and other toppings.

 • Always slice the steak before cooking it.
 It cooks quicker and absorbs more of the aromatics.